emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 ## Before You Start

-This section describes the preparations you need to complete before you start to create the InfluxDB data bridges, including installing and setting up InfluxDB.
+This section describes the preparations you need to complete before you start to create the InfluxDB data integration, including installing and setting up InfluxDB.

 ### Prerequisites